stormpath/stormpath-flask/docs/index.rst

 rule is that you should create one Application per website (or project).
 In this case, you'll want to create a single Application.

-To do this, click the 'Applications' tab in the Stormpath dashboard, then click 'Register an Application' and follow the on-screen instructions.
+To do this, click the "Applications" tab in the Stormpath dashboard, then click "Register an Application" and follow the on-screen instructions.

 .. note::
     Use the default options when creating an Application, this way you'll be